How to Support Someone with Anxiety: A Complete Guide for Friends and Family

 6. Encourage Healthy Coping Strategies

 Avoid pushing your own solutions or suggesting things they’re not comfortable with.
 Instead, support what works for them.
+The Mayo Clinic Health System offers additional coping strategies for anxiety.

 7. Stay Connected

-- Invite them to join in activities, but don’t be offended if they say no.
+- Invite them to join in activities, but don’t be offended if they say no

 8. Support Them in Seeking Professional Help